 - Washington (A1(M)) - Now Closed (close to Washington services)

-- Wolverhampton (M56) - Now Closed, was signposted from the motorway
+- Wolverhampton (M54) - Now Closed, was signposted from the motorway

-Rontec was formed in 2011 to take over the assets of TCS which were being sold by owner Total.
+Rontec was formed in 2011 to take over the assets of TCS which were being sold by owner Total. in more recent years they have taken over a lot of former ROC On the Run and Snack & Shop stores, always introducing an own brand Shop 'n Drive and Costa Express, and sometimes Subway.
 Rontec is a combination of a number of investors including independent forecourt operator Snax 24.
-This takeover continues the trend (started by Texaco sale to Pace, now MRH) towards major fuel suppliers leaving the forecourt business
+This takeover continues the trend (started by Texaco sale to Pace, now MRH) towards major fuel suppliers leaving the forecourt business.

-Snax 24 is a company which run petrol forecourts / service areas across the UK.
-The Snax 24 name can also be used as, and started as the a company in retail shop associated with their forecourts, but these days there sites are more commonly associated with a Mace store.
+Snax 24 was a company which ran petrol forecourts / service areas across the UK.
+The Snax 24 name could also be used as, and started as the a company in retail shop associated with their forecourts, but in the end their sites were more commonly associated with a Mace store.
+Recently merged with Rontec.